 The buildings at the end of the square, including Palazzetto Galli,

-were pulled down in the 1880s to open Corso Vittorio Emanuele, a road linking Piazza del Gesù
+were demolished in the 1880s to open Corso Vittorio Emanuele, a road linking Piazza del Gesù

 with the bridge by the same name; Jacopo Galli was an advisor to Cardinal Raffaele Riario, the founder of Palazzo della Cancelleria; he bought a statue of Bacchus by Michelangelo which the cardinal had refused;

-it is now at Museo del Bargello in Florence (you may see it in this external link).
+it is now at Museo del Bargello in Florence (you may wish see it in another window).

 Raffaele Riario was appointed cardinal in 1477 at the age of seventeen and a few years later